ClaireMakers/JavaScript-curriculum-work-in-progress/2_Building_A_Simple_Server_With_Express/3_Promises_And_Fetch.md

         /*The url lets us interact with any server we like, including our own.
         Here we send a GET request to our Express back-end: */ const response = await fetch("http://localhost:3000/cats");

+        /*Custom error handling for when my server responds with an error code*/ if (!response.ok) {
+            //handle response not being valid here
+            throw new Error("Invalid response from server");
+        }

         const catData = await response.json();